 Other methods of instruction

-Required preparation by students: Reading the prescribed literature and making assignments
+Required preparation by students: Reading the prescribed literature and additional multimedia class materials.

 Portfolio of written assignments both made before and during class (50% of grade)

 Students have to pass all the aspects of the course (grade > 5,5) in time in order to get their final grade.